inflowlab/Walia/README.md

 The Move smart contracts implement the following functionality:

 - WaliaToken: A custom token for the Walia project
+- Whitelist: Access control mechanism based on MystenLabs/seal
+- WaliaObjCap: A capability that links to Walrus blobs with key-based access control
 - Token creation and management
 - Balance tracking and management